heiene/rgs/scripts/README.md

 # RGS Scripts 🛠️

-This directory contains utility scripts for the RGS (Round Golf System) project.
+This directory contains utility scripts for the RGS (Rykket's Golf Service) project.
 These scripts help with development, testing, database management, and API interaction.

 ## 📋 Available Scripts